wdi-sg/gitbook-2018/docs/notes.md

 - compile the github repos for the students
 - completely clean out the class repo lesson link stuff
 - when do we do class naming???
+- clean out the pull requests from each HW repo